ByteSitesTofu/TofuWithSoy/README.md

 - 👋 Hi, I’m @TofuWithSoy
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning HTML/CSS/Javascript soon PHP/Mysql
+- 🌱 I’m currently learning HTML/CSS/Javascript
-- 📫 How to reach me kaitoyamasaki@yahoo.com

 <!---
 TofuWithSoy/TofuWithSoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.